caffeinated/modules/README.md

 This package follows the FIG standards PSR-1, PSR-2, and PSR-4 to ensure a high level of interoperability between shared PHP code.

 ## Documentation
-You will find user friendly and updated documentation in the wiki here: [Caffeinated Modules Wiki](https://github.com/caffeinated/modules/wiki)
+You will find user friendly and updated documentation on the [Caffeinated website](https://caffeinatedpackages.com/guide/packages/modules.html).

 ## Installation
 Simply install the package through Composer.
 From here the package will automatically register its service provider.